HomeAIReview Mining: Using AI to Analyze Sentiment and Improve Products

 • Review length and writing style characteristics

 Algorithms like Naive Bayes, Support Vector Machines (SVM), and Random Forests became popular for sentiment classification.
-Each has strengths: Naive Bayes is fast and works well with limited training data; SVMs handle high-dimensional feature spaces effectively; Random Forests provide strong performance and feature importance rankings.
+Each has strengths: Naive Bayes is fast and works well with limited training data; SVMs handle high-dimensional feature spaces effectively; Random Forests give strong performance and feature importance rankings.

 Key Insight: Sentiment classification accuracy varies dramatically across domains.
 A model trained on movie reviews might perform poorly on restaurant reviews because the language patterns differ.
 “Slow” is negative when describing restaurant service but potentially positive when describing a “slow-cooked” dish.
 Domain adaptation techniques help transfer learned patterns across contexts.